Krafting/Mixxx-Pioneer-DDJ-SX2/MANUAL.md

     -    4,    8,  16,  32
     -    8,   16,  32,  64
   - the color of the mode indicator will change to reflect the selected lengths.
-- sampler mode: trigger samples.
+- Sampler Mode: trigger samples.
   - parameter 1 allows you to choose between pages.
   - each page has 8 samples.
   - you can select one of 8 pages.
   - the Deere (64 Samplers) or Tango (64 Samplers) skin is necessary to view all 64 samples.
-- cue loop: same function as hot cue, but starts a loop.
+- Cue Loop: same function as hot cue, but starts a loop.
-- saved loop: this allows you to store loops for later usage.
+- Saved Loop: this allows you to store loops for later usage.
   - Mixxx does not have loop slots.
   - therefore this feature is implemented using hot cues as loop markers.
   - the parameter 1 button has no effect.
-- slicer loop: nothing to see here yet.
+- Slicer Loop: nothing to see here yet.
-- velocity sampler: same thing as sampler, except that the pads become pressure-sensitive and set volume when pressed.
+- Velocity Sampler: same thing as sampler, except that the pads become pressure-sensitive and set volume when pressed.